 Investing with Equitise

 Investing in exciting early-stage businesses on Equitise is easy, transparent and fun.
-We launch new equity crowdfunds, wholesale offers and IPOs (click for more on each type of offer) on the platform every month so here are a few tips to get you started on your journey.
+We launch new equity crowdfunds, wholesale offers and IPOs on the platform every month so here are a few tips to get you started on your journey.

 How to register your interest

-New offers are featured on the website and if you’re a subscriber/follower, are featured in our fortnightly newsletter and on our social media channels.
+New offers are featured on the website, in our fortnightly newsletter and on our social media channels.
 When you see an offer you like, register your interest.
-Only those companies who receive enough interest from 'the crowd' will go on to raise capital, so make sure you signup.
+Only those companies who receive enough interest will go on to raise capital, so make sure you signup.
 You'll also get exclusive early access when the offer does go live.

 When the company opens for investment, head to the offer page to access all the important information relating to the offer and to invest.
 Investing is free and can be completed in a few minutes.